roo353/GameDev-Fall-2024/README.md

 MAYA LAB03
   This animation is of a person spiking a volley ball at the beach.
 The hardest part was getting the angle of the jump right without colliding with the net.
 I also used squash and stretch on the ball to make it look like it was going faster.

+MAYA LAB04
+  For this lab I showed my robot arm in a scene with pink and purple lighting coming from both sides.
+Instead of having the hard edges a normal room would have, I beveled the corner making it smooth and making a cool etheral effect with lighting.